Partitioning a Polygon Into Small Pieces: Introduction

 The algorithmic problems of partitioning polygons into pieces of bounded size have older roots in pure mathematics.
 For instance, in the \emph{Borsuk problem}, we consider a convex body $P$ in $\mathbb R^d$ of diameter $1$ and want to partition $P$ into a minimum number of pieces, each of which has diameter less than $1$.
 This problem has a rich history; see~\cite{borsuk1933drei,DBLP:journals/combinatorics/JenrichB14,kahn1993counterexample} for a few references.
 In \emph{Conway's fried potato problem}~\cite{bezdek1995solution, bezdek1996conway,canete2022conway,croft2012unsolved}, we seek to minimize the maximum in-radius of each piece after a given number of successive cuts by hyperplanes for a given convex polyhedron in $\mathbb R^d$.

-Hert and Lumelsky~\cite{hert1998polygon} studied a specialized version of area partitioning problem: The input consists of the polygon $P$, the areas $a_1,\ldots,a_k$ and \emph{anchor points} $p_1,\ldots,p_k$.
-We must find a partition where each piece $Q_i$ has area $a_i$ and contains its anchor point $p_i$.
-Carlsson, Armbruster and Ye~\cite{DBLP:journals/talg/CarlssonAY10} and Adjiashvili and Peleg~\cite{adjiashvili2010equal} studied a version of the same problem where $P$ is convex and each piece must also be convex.
-Other problems related to the area partitioning problem are the \emph{equipartition problems}, where we seek to partition a convex polygon into convex pieces all having the same area or the same perimeter or both (or another measure)~\cite{blagojevic2014convex,guardia2005equipartition,karasev2014convex,nandakumar2012fair,DBLP:journals/tcs/ArmaseluD15}.
+Specialized versions of the area partitioning problem have also been studied~\cite{adjiashvili2010equal,DBLP:journals/talg/CarlssonAY10,hert1998polygon}.
+Other problems related to the area partitioning problem are the \emph{equipartition problems}, where we seek to partition a convex polygon into convex pieces all having the same area or the same perimeter or both (or other measures)~\cite{DBLP:journals/tcs/ArmaseluD15, blagojevic2014convex,guardia2005equipartition,karasev2014convex,nandakumar2012fair}.